oslabs-beta/Konstellation/README.md

 ```

 # Setting up Opentelemetry Operator and Collector
-- Insert Opentelemetry Operator github and link to opentelemetry's website here
+- Detailed instructions to installing the Opentelemetry Operator and Collector are found [here](https://github.com/open-telemetry/opentelemetry-operator)

 To install the operator and collector.
 Please ensure cert-manager is installed.
+The Opentelemetry Operator and Collector may be installed via  helm chart or manually

-## (Optiontal) Install Via Helm chart
+## (Optional) Install Via Helm chart
 You can install Opentelemetry Operator via [Helm Chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator) from the opentelemetry-helm-charts repository.
 More information is available in [here](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-operator).

 ## Install Opentelemetry Operator